Hi there!

 One-way cruises between Vancouver and Alaska are one of the best types of Alaska cruises!
 There are round-trip cruises from Vancouver too.
 See the beginner’s guide to Alaska cruises on the homepage.

-2. Stanley Park (free walking or bike rental)
+2. Stanley Park (bike rental or free walking)

 Stanley Park is the easy big park to get to from downtown Vancouver.